 Online University Registration

 This online registration must be completed each year by all students.
 This is compulsory in order for students to attend their course, use their University email account, obtain their University card/keep it valid and check that they have been entered correctly for examinations.

-Please see here for details of how to (re)register.
+Please see the University’s Guide to registration for details of how to (re)register.

 Note that in addition all new students must also attend the New Student Registration in College as the College is responsible for completing the registration process for new students.